 If you want these verses to actually impact your life, I would highly encourage you to pick the ones that resonate most with you and memorize them.

-- write them on notecards
+- write the Scriptures on notecards

 Do whatever it takes!